 Greece is often associated with ancient history and mythology.
 Zeus, the Parthenon, and Socrates are what is Greek.
 However, Greece is also a modern country with a rich and diverse culture.
 From traditional folk music and dance to contemporary art and cinema, Greece has a vibrant cultural scene that is alive and well today.

-All Greeks are the same.
+All Greeks are just Greek.

 Greece is a country with a diverse population, made up of many different ethnic groups, each with its own unique customs and traditions.
 Greek culture being a monolithic entity, is a misconceptions.
 It is rather a rich tapestry of different influences and perspectives.
+Examples are:

 Greece is a poor country.